Science

 The successful approach at Stamshaw Junior School results in a fun, engaging, high-quality science education that provides children with the foundations for understanding the world.

 Our engagement with the local environment ensures that children learn through varied and first-hand experiences of the world around them.
-So much of science lends itself to outdoor learning and so we provide children with opportunities to experience this.
 Through various science activities and interactions with experts, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.

 Science Progression of Sequencing